 Program areas at Health Through Walls

-HIV/AIDS Assistance for Prisons in Haiti objective is the control and prevention of the spread of contagious diseases in Haiti's prisons.
-Haiti's prisons do not have a sustainable system of care and HtW through funders help to fill in many gaps that exists to prevent neglect of care of the thousands of inmates incarcerated there and eventual death of those who are sick or who contract a deadly disease while incarcerated there.
-HtW has doctors, nurses, laboratory technicians, counselors, radiographers and psychiatrists who work at all 21 locations throughout the country.
+HIV/AIDS Assistance for Prisons in Haiti objective is the control and prevention of the spread of contagious diseases in Haiti's 17 prisons.
+Haiti's prisons do not have a sustainable system of care and HtW through funders help to fill in many gaps that exists to prevent neglect of care of the upwards of ten thousand inmates incarcerated there and eventual death of those who are sick or who contract a deadly disease while incarcerated.
+HtW has over 130 full time staff including doctors, nurses, laboratory technicians, counselors, radiographers and psychiatrists who work at all locations throughout the country, in the East, North, West and South.
 HtW is charged with setting up a sustainable system of care providing sanitation for all the prisons and creating a clean working environment for the officers and health care workers and a healthy living environment for the prisoners.
-We also ensure that there is clean water for consumption.
+HtW implemented a WASH program to ensure clean water for drinking, cooking and showering.

 Klinik Solidarite was formed from an alliance with AIDS Healthcare Foundation to provide medical and laboratory services to released prisoners infected with HIV or TB, their affected family members, their sex partners and anyone else infected in the communities where they live.
 Klinik Solidarite also care for women who were physically abused and abandoned or orphaned children.
 The clinic has its own lab and clinicians, and it is located in Bourdon, Haiti.